-7.9 earthquake strikes off Papua New Guinea; tsunami alert issued
+Tsunami alerts canceled following 7.9 earthquake off Papua New Guinea

 Quake zone

-Tremors in this part of the world are fairly common, and earlier this month a magnitude-7.8 earthquake also hit close to the Solomon Islands.
+Tremors in this part of the world are fairly common, and earlier this month a magnitude 7.8 earthquake also hit close to the Solomon Islands.

 That December 9 earthquake was "one of the biggest and longest I have ever felt," said Tali Hong, who has lived in the capital Honiara his entire life.